szaszak/blender_velvets/README.md

 Install instructions
 ------------------------------------

-    ::velvet_goldmine:: has been tested and works on the Blender versions: 2.69, 2.68a, 2.65, 2.66, 2.66a, 2.66b.
+    ::velvet_goldmine:: has been tested and works on Blender versions: 2.69, 2.68a, 2.66b, 2.66a,
-    Even though not tested yet, there is no reason why it should not work on versions between those numbers.
+    2.66 and 2.65.
+There is no reason why it should not work on versions between those.

 Download the .py files (there are three) and follow the steps below.